Substance Abuse

 I wanted to tell my story so I could share the undeserved grace of a second chance.
 After rehab, my life took off in ways I never imagined possible.
 I was chosen to be a senior counsel at my firm, elected into my city’s bar counsel, and later appointed as a judge.

 After battling substance abuse, I feel like my life has a real purpose.
 I have been healed and forgiven, and I want the same for you.
 I am living proof that you can overcome addiction and still succeed in the legal field.
 If you are struggling with substance abuse, you do not have to face this alone.
-Right now is the time to take the first step by contacting a mentor at Issues Lawyers Face who can walk beside you as a friend.
+Right now is the time to take the first step by joining an Issues Lawyers Face support group where other members of the legal profession can walk beside you as friends.

 You Don't Have to Face Issues Alone